SlimeVR/SlimeVR-Docs-Site/src/server/imu-calibration.md

 1. Place your trackers in a fridge or freezer for a period of time to cool them down to below 15°C. If you're unsure about the temperature of your trackers, you can check it in the SlimeVR Server when the tracker is turned on.
 1. Turn on your trackers and gradually heat them, calibration will automatically begin if the temperature is below 15°C.
    - You can use something like a 3D printer bed or a heat gun, but be careful not to overheat your battery or melt your case.
+   - It is important to not rush this.
+Temperature calibration should take at least 15 minutes, otherwise you risk having a partial calibration, which can lead to increased drift.
 1. The calibration will be complete and automatically saved once the IMU reaches 45°C.

 The tracker can be moved around during temperature calibration, but it will not record any data while it's in motion.